General Education (Professional Education Undergraduate Majors)

 SOC-100 Intro to Sociology 3 Credits

 An introduction to the study of society, considering the fundamental concepts of sociology in each of three great areas: social structure, social processes, and social problems.
 Sociology deals with the way individuals, groups, and institutions are related to one another.
-This course meets the Social Science requirement in the Professional Studies Program.
-(School for Professional Studies Course).
+This course meets the Social Science requirement in the Professional Education Program.
+(Professional Education Course)

 THEO-101 Foundations of Christian Life 3 Credits

 An introduction to Christian faith and life, embracing the primary theological tenets and fundamental values that empower a Christian to address contemporary cultural issues, seek integrity in personal behavior, and respond to the great commission to reach the world. (meets Religion/Humanities requirement).
-(School for Professional Studies Course).
+(Professional Education Course)

 Terms Typically Offered: Fall and Spring.